How to install WordPress on macOS

 https://wordpress.org/

 You can click on the Site URLs in the email to verify that your new WordPress install is working.
+You should see something similar to the following image at the top of your browser:

-Example WordPress Installation
+Example WordPress installation.

 Final Thoughts